-Command Description Execute From A button on the Detector Xtralis VSC Software Start AutoLearn Flow In Xtralis VSC you will be prompted to set the period of time that the environment is monitored to allow the system to decide what flow thresholds are most appropriate. ~ When the AutoLearn has finished, the flow thresholds are overwritten.
+Command Description Execute From A button on the Detector Xtralis VSC Software Start AutoLearn Flow Starts the AutoLearn Flow process for the detector.
+The detector monitors the environment and determines appropriate airflow fault thresholds.
+The user is prompted to enter the monitoring period. • ~ When the AutoLearn has finished, the flow thresholds are overwritten.
 After AutoLearn is complete, review to confirm that the thresholds are within ranges allowed by local codes and standards.
 Refer to Chapter 6 on page 75 for more information.
 To initiate AutoLearn Smoke and Flow using the internal AutoConfig button, press and hold the button until the AutoConfig LED starts flashing (approximately 15 seconds), then release the button.
-Cancel AutoLearn Flow Cancels the AutoLearn Flow process. ~ Flow thresholds will remain at levels set prior to commencing AutoLearn Flow.
+Both Autolearn Smoke and Flow will run.
+The monitoring period will be 14 days.
+Cancel AutoLearn Flow Cancels the AutoLearn Flow process. ~ ~ Flow thresholds will remain at levels set prior to commencing AutoLearn Flow.
 To cancel AutoLearn Smoke and Flow functions using the internal AutoConfig button, press and hold the button for 5 seconds.
 The LED will turn off.
-Start AutoLearn Smoke In Xtralis VSC you will be prompted to set the period of time that the environment is monitored to allow the system to decide what smoke thresholds are most appropriate. • When the AutoLearn has finished, the smoke thresholds are overwritten.
+Start AutoLearn Smoke Starts the AutoLearn Smoke process for the detector.
+The detector monitors the environment and determines appropriate smoke thresholds.
+The user is prompted to enter the monitoring period. ~ ~ When the AutoLearn has finished, the smoke thresholds are overwritten.
 After AutoLearn is complete, review to confirm that the thresholds are within ranges allowed by local codes and standards.
 Refer to Chapter 6 on page 75 for more information.
 To initiate AutoLearn Smoke and Flow using the internal AutoConfig button, press and hold the button until the AutoConfig LED starts flashing (approximately 15 seconds), then release the button.
+Both Autolearn Smoke and Flow will run.
+The monitoring period will be 14 days.
 Cancel AutoLearn Cancels the AutoLearn Smoke process. ~ Smoke Smoke thresholds will remain at levels set prior to commencing AutoLearn Smoke.
 To cancel AutoLearn Smoke and Flow functions using the internal AutoConfig button, press and hold the button for 5 seconds.
 The LED will turn off.
-Rebuild Zone List Re-learns the list of display modules that are assigned to the detector on the VESDAnet. ~ Start Major Fault Test Generates a major fault on the detector and de- energizes the fault relay for 2 minutes. ~